 16th International Conference on Sustainable Construction and Nano-Technology Advanced Fire Safety, HVAC-R and Built Environment

-The session will begin with an introduction to the Cool Up programme, highlighting its multi-level, multi-sectoral approach, key achievements, and ongoing activities in Egypt.
-The panel will also examine the current state of the hospitality sector in the MENA region and how hotels can adopt sustainable cooling practices through practical adjustments to existing systems.
+The session began with an introduction to the Cool Up programme, highlighting its multi-level, multi-sectoral approach, key achievements, and ongoing activities in Egypt.
+Panellists explored the current state of the hospitality sector in the MENA region and discussed how hotels can adopt sustainable cooling practices through practical adjustments to existing systems.

-Speakers will explore how these solutions align with Cool Up’s four-pillar approach—policy, technology, finance, and capacity building—and how this integrated strategy supports hotels in achieving energy efficiency, reducing emissions, and enhancing guest comfort.
+Speakers emphasized how these solutions align with Cool Up’s four-pillar approach—policy, technology, finance, and capacity building—and how an integrated strategy can help hotels achieve greater energy efficiency, reduce emissions, and enhance guest comfort.

-The session will bring together a diverse group of participants, including hospitality stakeholders from Sharm El Sheikh, cooling technology manufacturers, and academics, offering a platform to exchange experiences, explore collaborative opportunities, and build momentum for climate-friendly solutions in the tourism sector
+The session brought together a diverse group of participants, including hospitality stakeholders from Sharm El Sheikh, cooling technology manufacturers, and academics.
+This gathering provided an important opportunity to exchange experiences, strengthen collaborations, and build momentum for advancing climate-friendly solutions in the tourism sector.